vrugtehagel/reversibles/README.md

 // and undo it!
 In this case, it detaches the 'change' event listener. undo()
 ```
 The first thing you might notice is the way the event listener is bound - that's not an `addEventListener`, what's up with that?
 Well, it's the reversible version of `addEventListener`.
 Or, _a_ reversible version.
 You can write your own!
-This `when` implementation can be found in the "examples" folder, if you're interested.
+This `when` implementation can be found in the "library" folder, if you're interested.
 Anyway, that brings me to one of the key things about reversible functions; they can only ever undo their _reversible_ dependencies.
 It's all JavaScript, not magic, and so the `reversible` wrapper cannot see anything you do in your function unless it is also reversible.
 Yes, you could change the `EventTarget`'s prototype and overwrite `addEventListener` with a reversible version, but I refuse to touch prototypes.
 It's also probably a lot easier to maintain when there is a clear distinction between reversible functions and vanilla ones, but you're free to do whatever you like :wink:

 <a name="function-signatures"></a>
 ## Function signatures